 Zerubbabel father of Abihud (Mt.
 1.13)

 Both Joseph’s and Mary’s lineage converge at Zerubbabel and diverge again afterward.
 Why is Zerubbabel so important if he was only a governor and not a king in any sense?
 First, he did signal a sort of restoration and return to the land promised by Jeremiah’s prophecies.
 Also, both Haggai and Zechariah prophesy concerning him.
-Zerubbabel functions as the return of the signet ring, which indicates authority and ownership from a metaphorical viewpoint.
+Zerubbabel functions as the returned signet ring, a metaphor probably indicating the Messiah’s lineage.

 Zerubbabel is the same individual as Sheshbazzar since Cyrus the Great appointed Sheshbazzar governor and entrusted the temple vessels to him being “the prince of Judah” (Ez.1.8, 5.14).
 Zerubbabbel was the prince of Judah by his lineage and named governor of the land.
 Sheshbazzar most likely was a name given Zerubbabel by either the Babylonian or Persian overlords similar to how Daniel and his friends were renamed by Nebuchadnezzar.

 Though Zerubbabel’s importance is shown by the many prophecies about or to him (Hag.
 1.1,12,14, 2.2,4,21,23, Zech.4.6,7,9,10), the most significant reference is his reestablishment as the signet ring on the Lord’s hand in Hag.
 2.23.
 In Jer.
-22.24 Jehoiachin (Jeconiah) is removed from being the Lord’s signet ring: As surely as I live,” declares the Lord, “even if you, Jehoiachin son of Jehoiakim king of Judah, were a signet ring on my right hand, I would still pull you off (NIV).
+22.24 Jehoiachin (Jeconiah) is removed from being the Lord’s signet ring.
 What function was denied to Jehoiachin, Zerubbabel now fulfills by the prophecy in Hag.
 2.23: “‘On that day,’ declares the Lord Almighty, ‘I will take you, my servant Zerubbabel son of Shealtiel,’ declares the Lord, ‘and I will make you like my signet ring, for I have chosen you,’ declares the Lord Almighty” (NIV).

 “Abihud” is not mentioned in the O.T. records as a son of Zerubbabel; and, the best solution seems to regard this as an alternate designation just the way many other biblical figures in both Old and New Testaments also were known by more than one name.